 Through this approach to the work, actors no longer need to depend on ‘luck‘ or become addicted to adjustments in the hopes of creating work that is consistently present, alive, spontaneous, instinctual, uninhibited, and truthful because the actor has gained a process…a craft… that he or she can always trust and rely on!

 It is time to break free from all the barriers that hold you back from your greatest potential as an actor and aliveness in your work!

-★ MC² Actors Studio is always happy to welcome auditors.
+★ Actors Studio is always happy to welcome auditors.
 We invite auditors once a month the last Thursday of each month.
-Mario has found over the years this to be the best way to welcome auditors into classes while also keeping in mind the best interest and integrity of the class structure and ensemble as a whole.
-All audit invites go out in order of when their request came in.
-There is a non refundable $25.00 reservation fee to audit class.
-This fee is implemented solely to be sure that actors requesting to audit class are committed to showing up to that class and to avoid “no-shows” which prevent other actors on our audit waitlist from getting a chance to observe class for that given month.
+Mario has found over the years this to be the best way to welcome auditors into classes while also keeping in mind the best interest and integrity of the class structure and ensemble.
+All audit invites go out in the order of when their request came in.
+There is a non refundable $35.00 reservation fee to audit class.
+This fee is implemented solely to be sure that all actors requesting to audit class are committed to showing up to that class and to avoid “no-shows” which prevent other actors on our audit waitlist from getting a chance to observe class for that given month.
 Seats are only confirmed once an rsvp is received from the audit invite and the reservation fee link is fulfilled.
 There will be a receipt emailed to you which is to be shown to our studio liaison once you get to the theater as your ticket for check in.
 Please note that you do not need to audit class to audition for our studio.
 If you would like to bypass auditing and be scheduled for a studio entry audition, please contact our administrative department at firstname.lastname@example.org to move forward with that process.